-The spectrum of the Sun is a continuous spectrum and is frequently represented as shown below.
-This type of spectum is called an emission spectrum because what you are seeing is the acutal radiation emitted by the radiation source.
+The spectrum of the Sun appears as a continuous spectrum and is frequently represented as shown below.
+This type of spectrum is called an emission spectrum because what you are seeing is the direct radiation emitted by the source.
 In the case of the Sun, light is emitted at almost all energies in the visible spectrum, which is why you see all of the colors in the Sun's spectrum.

 Consider another spectrum as shown below:

-Certainly this is not a continuous spectrum, yet it represents some visible radiation which has been separated by means of a prism or a diffraction grating.
-In this view, the horizonatal axis shows the energy (or color) of the light, the same as the spectrum above, and it's easy to see that light is emitted only at particular "discrete" energies corresponding to the bright lines, and not continuously at all energies.
-But what kind of light source emits this pattern of discontinuous radiation?
-Many lab based elements can emit this type of pattern, and in fact, each element has its own characteristic patten.
-The one that is shown is characteristic of the hydrogen alpha ( Ha) atom.
-This also is an emission spectrum and the bright colored lines which show up are called emission lines.
+Clearly, this is not a continuous spectrum; however, it still represents visible radiation that has been separated into its constituent colors.
+In the image above, the horizontal axis shows the energy (or color) of the light, the same as the spectrum above, the light is emitted only at particular "discrete" energies corresponding to the bright lines.
+It turns out that each chemical element emits its own characteristic pattern.
+The one shown above characteristic of carbon.
 These type of spectra can be generated for many elements by vaporizing the element in a flame.

-Yet while the colors are pretty, this representation doesn't tell us much about how much light there is of the colors that we see, (they seem about equally bright, but it is hard to make a quantitative comparison) and would convey no information at all if it weren't viewed within the limits of the human eye.
+While the colors in the above representations of spectra are pretty, their usefulness is limited.
+We can't really see how much light there is of each of the colors they seem about equally bright, and it would be hard to make a quantitative comparison.
+On top of that, they would convey no information at all if it the observed radiation was outside the limits of the human eye.

-Consider yet another spectrum as shown below.
-This is a narrow segment of the spectrum of the Sun in the ultarviolet (UV) range which has been modeled in the same manner as a continuous visible spectrum.
-(Remember, we can't see UV as it is above the frequencies that the human eye can see.)
+The top spectrum shows a narrow segment of Sun's spectrum of ultraviolet (UV) light.
+This representation has been modeled after the visible spectra.
+Remember that our eyes can't see ultraviolet light; however, as with the visible spectra shown above, the horizontal axis (the x-axis) shows the energy (or "color") of the observed light.
 The spectrum covers wavelengths of energy between 300 and 350 angstroms.
-Again, we can see where the emission by the Sun is most active (the light regions) but again we see little about the intensity of the radiation.
+In that representation, we can see where the emission by the Sun is most active, but again we see little about the intensity of the radiation.
 There is no quantitative measure of the light emitted as a function of energy.

-You see...while this isn't as colorful as either of the spectra shown in a "photographic" format, this representation tells us much about the emission of the Sun in this wavelength area.
-Not only do we know at what wavelength emission occurs, but we also know about the intensity of the emission in those areas.
-Compare these two representations of the same solar spectrum.
+While the graph isn't as colorful as those shown in a "photographic" format, this representation tells us much about the UV emission of the Sun.
+Compare the two representations of the solar UV spectrum.
 Notice that where the first spectrum shows a bright line, the second shows a peak in the graph.
-In the second representation, the vertical axis is in units of intensity, while the horizontal axis remains the same.
 This type of spectrum shows us not only where the Sun emits light, but also gives a measure of how much light is emitted as a function of energy.